Mark Gatiss: 2018–present: Theatre roles and expansion

 Gatiss portrayed Sir John Gielgud in the play The Motive and the Cue (2023) earning a Laurence Olivier Award for Best Actor.

 In November 2018, Gatiss portrayed the lead, King George III in a revival of the Alan Bennet play The Madness of George III at Nottingham Playhouse.
 The production was broadcast live to cinemas as part of National Theatre Live.
 Kate Maltby of The Guardian wrote of his performance, "Productions of The Madness of George III live or die by their star, and Gatiss delivers a tour de force.
 This is a viscerally repulsive depiction of the gap between public and private life."

 That same year he played a supporting role as John Churchill, 1st Duke of Marlborough in the Yorgos Lanthimos directed black comedy The Favourite (2018) starring Olivia Colman, Emma Stone, and Rachel Weisz.
 Also in 2018 he acted in the children's film Christopher Robin starring Ewan McGregor and The Mercy with Colin Firth.
 In 2020 he acted opposite Anthony Hopkins in the film The Father based on the Florian Zeller play Le Père.
 In October 2021, Gatiss wrote and played Jacob Marley in a new adaptation of A Christmas Carol – A Ghost Story by Charles Dickens playing at both Nottingham Playhouse and Alexandra Palace in 2021.

-He appeared as a modern-day incarnation/descendant of Count Dracula's servile companion Renfield in the series of his own co-creation, Dracula in the third and final episode, "The Dark Compass".
 In 2017, Gatiss and Steven Moffat re-teamed to write three episodes for TV miniseries Dracula.
 The series premiered on BBC One on 1 January 2020, and was broadcast over three consecutive days.
 The three episodes were then released on Netflix on 4 January 2020.
+He appeared as a modern-day incarnation/descendant of Count Dracula's servile companion Renfield in the third and final episode, "The Dark Compass".
 In June 2021, a new adaptation of The Ghosts by Antonia Barber, written and directed by Gatiss for Sky One, was announced.
 It broadcast on 24 December.
 In 2021 he acted in the British war film Operation Mincemeat portraying Ivor Montagu.
 That same year he acted in Locked Down, The Road Dance, and The Sparks Brothers.
 He joined the Mission Impossible franchise acting in action film Mission: Impossible – Dead Reckoning Part One (2023) starring Tom Cruise.